 As a community, we can commit to developing and adopting new and renewable equitable and sustainable solutions for commuting, heating our homes, powering our economy, fueling our vehicles, and lighting our streets, sidewalks, and businesses.
-We must continue to develop programs and resources that protect our vulnerable communities from the effects of pollution.
+We must continue to develop programs and resources that protect Olympia from the effects of pollution.